 Operationalizing the Boundaries

 These characteristics of knowledge in practice help to explain how knowledge boundaries can be localised, embedded and invested.
 Localised knowledge refers to how problems are solved for a given practice.
-Since different internal teams in a practice are not the same, it complicates communications and efficiency comes from developing knowledge bases that help address the common problems teams face.
+Since different internal teams in a practice are not the same, it complicates communications and efficiency comes from developing knowledge bases that help address the common problems that teams face.
 This deals with the syntactic boundaries.
 Secondly, embedded knowledge relates to how it is difficult to express knowledge outside of practice or the implied knowledge area.
 Different development team members have difficulty communicating outside their disciplines.
 This is the semantic boundary.
-Lastly, invested knowledge in practice relates to how people want to do things according to what they already know, but faced with a dependency on knowledge from another group and the novelty of the situation, for success they must be willing to transform their existing knowledge; thus, the pragmatic boundary.
+Lastly, invested knowledge in practice relates to how people want to do things according to what they already know.
+However, they are faced with a dependency on knowledge from another group and the novelty of the situation; for success they must be willing to transform their existing knowledge; thus, the pragmatic boundary.

 A boundary object is information used in different ways by different communities with enough unchallengeable content to maintain integrity (Bandura, 2002).
 Boundary objects are used to overcome knowledge boundaries.
 Carlile (2004) also categorised these boundary objects in the four following types: